9 King's Bench Walk Standard Terms of Business

 1.2 In these Conditions, the following words have the following meanings, except where the context requires otherwise:-

-"the Agreement" the agreement between the Barrister and the Authorised Person for the Barrister to provide the Services on the terms set out in these Conditions;
+the agreement between the Barrister and the Authorised Person for the Barrister to provide the Services on the terms set out in these Conditions;

-"the Authorised Person" the person who is an authorised person for the purposes of s.
+the person who is an authorised person for the purposes of s.
 18(1)(a) of the Legal Services Act 2007 and whose approved regulator under that Act is the Law Society and/or the SRA, and all successors and assignees;

-"the Barrister" the barrister, practising as a member of the Bar of England & Wales, who is willing and able in that capacity to provide the Services in connection with the Case and in accordance with the Instructions from the Authorised Person on behalf of the Lay Client;
+the barrister, practising as a member of the Bar of England & Wales, who is willing and able in that capacity to provide the Services in connection with the Case and in accordance with the Instructions from the Authorised Person on behalf of the Lay Client;

-"the Case" the particular legal dispute or matter, whether contentious or non-contentious, in respect of which the Barrister is Instructed to provide the Services;
+the particular legal dispute or matter, whether contentious or non-contentious, in respect of which the Barrister is Instructed to provide the Services;

-"the Code" the Code of Conduct of the Bar of England and Wales, as amended from time to time; "Conditional Fee Agreement" the meaning ascribed to those words by section 58 of the Courts and Legal Services Act 1990;
+the meaning ascribed to those words by section 58 of the Courts and Legal Services Act 1990;

-"the Instructions" the briefs, instructions and requests for work to be done (and all accompanying materials) given by the Authorised Person to the Barrister in whatever manner to enable him to supply the Services, and "Instruct" and "Instructing" shall have corresponding meanings;
+the briefs, instructions and requests for work to be done (and all accompanying materials) given by the Authorised Person to the Barrister in whatever manner to enable him to supply the Services, and “Instruct” and “Instructing” shall have corresponding meanings;

-"Invoice" includes a fee note not amounting to a VAT invoice
+includes a fee note not amounting to a VAT invoice

-"The Law Society" The Law Society of England and Wales
+the Law Society of England and Wales

-"the Lay Client" the person for whose benefit or on behalf of whom the Barrister is Instructed by the Authorised Person to provide the Services (who may be the Authorised Person where the Case concerns the affairs of the Authorised Person )
+the person for whose benefit or on behalf of whom the Barrister is Instructed by the Authorised Person to provide the Services (who may be the Authorised Person where the Case concerns the affairs of the Authorised Person )

-"the Services" the legal services provided by the Barrister in connection with the Case pursuant to the Instructions provided by the Authorised Person;
+the legal services provided by the Barrister in connection with the Case pursuant to the Instructions provided by the Authorised Person;

-"the SRA" the Solicitors Regulation Authority; and
+the Solicitors Regulation Authority; and

-"the SRA Code" the part of the SRA Handbook published by the SRA on 16 September 2011 referred to as the "SRA Code of Conduct 2011" as amended from time to time.
+the part of the SRA Handbook published by the SRA on 16 September 2011 referred to as the “SRA Code of Conduct 2011” as amended from time to time.

 2.1 The Barrister provides the Services requested by the Authorised Person on the terms set out in these Conditions and subject to his professional obligations under the Code.